bioinf-jku/SNNs/README.md

 # The Great Comeback of Self-Normalizing Networks in 2025
 ## *Günter Klambauer*

-It has been a wild year in AI and especially for self-normalizing networks and SELU activations.
+It has been a wild year in AI and especially for self-normalizing networks and SELU activations!

-- [Normalization-Free Transformers](https://arxiv.org/abs/2503.10622) rediscovering controlled signal propagation.
+- [Normalization-Free Transformers](https://arxiv.org/abs/2503.10622) have re-discovered controlled signal propagation.
-- SELU as the default in [Conditional Flow Matching works](https://arxiv.org/abs/2302.00482) — the 3×64 baseline phenomenon.
+- SELU is the default in [Conditional Flow Matching works](https://arxiv.org/abs/2302.00482) -- **the 3×64 baseline phenomenon**.
-- SELU in Time-Series Foundation Models ([FIM/FIM-ℓ](https://openreview.net/forum?id=NPSZ7V1CCY), [Flowstate](https://arxiv.org/abs/2508.05287)).
+- Time-Series Foundation Models adopt SELU in their architectures ([FIM/FIM-ℓ](https://openreview.net/forum?id=NPSZ7V1CCY), [Flowstate](https://arxiv.org/abs/2508.05287)).
-- [SELU-transformer](https://ieeexplore.ieee.org/abstract/document/10957007?casa_token=TgFEKMg4iUkAAAAA:utZNYo98h6-_FVKzJwdPlLUEiK-reLFE802g8X1IuRuAbDkl0JEB8-2hTNC6ZisxVpWYWQ7HP1zt) resurgence in specialized NLP and tabular domains, as [TabTranSELU](https://doi.org/10.54254/2755-2721/51/20241174).
+- The [SELU-transformer](https://ieeexplore.ieee.org/abstract/document/10957007?casa_token=TgFEKMg4iUkAAAAA:utZNYo98h6-_FVKzJwdPlLUEiK-reLFE802g8X1IuRuAbDkl0JEB8-2hTNC6ZisxVpWYWQ7HP1zt) made a **resurgence** in specialized NLP and tabular domains, as [TabTranSELU](https://doi.org/10.54254/2755-2721/51/20241174) **kicking out that darn SwiGLU module.
-- RL systems using SELU for stability in [PPO](https://arxiv.org/abs/2506.01880), e.g. for code optimization.
+- RL systems are using SELU for stability in [PPO](https://arxiv.org/abs/2506.01880), e.g. for code optimization.
-- Graph Convolutional Networks (GCN) use SELU activations since [DMoN](https://arxiv.org/abs/2006.16904).
-In 2025, methods like [GyralNet](https://arxiv.org/abs/2503.19823), use design as standard.
+- Graph Convolutional Networks (GCN) have been using SELU activations since [DMoN](https://arxiv.org/abs/2006.16904).
+In 2025, methods like [GyralNet](https://arxiv.org/abs/2503.19823), use the design as standard.
-- [AI systems in drug discovery still dominated by SNNs](https://arxiv.org/abs/2511.14744) -- AI is hitting a wall in drug discovery
+- [AI systems in drug discovery still dominated by SNNs](https://arxiv.org/abs/2511.14744) -- AI is hitting a wall in drug discovery: No progress at toxicity/activity prediction for molecules; **self-normalizing networks** still in the [lead](https://huggingface.co/spaces/ml-jku/tox21_leaderboard) aka leaderboard :)

 ### Normalization-free Transformers.
 Will we get LLMs without normalization layers?